t2sa/CKA-prepare/README.md

 k run nginx --image=nginx $do > nginx.yml
 ```

 These VIM settings are useful.
-Get comfortable with VIM if you are not already.
-Find similar settings if you use emacs.
+Get comfortable with VIM if not already.
+Find similar settings if using emacs.
 Did not check if emacs came installed by default.
 ```
 # .vimrc
 set paste